 DEADLINES FOR APPLICANTS

+For Fall 2021 the application deadline has been extended to December 1.
 Applications must be completed by the stated deadline.
-The application deadline is Midnight Eastern time (11pm Central) on the posted deadline date.
+The application deadline is 11:59pm in your time zone on the posted deadline date.
 Applicants are encouraged to submit their materials well in advance of the deadline.
 Submitting applications during business hours is also recommended so any technical issues can be addressed in a timely manner.

-A complete application includes the materials submitted via the Common Application, transcripts, and official test scores.
-Letters of recommendation may be submitted via the Common Application or sent directly to the Office of Undergraduate Admissions:
+A complete application includes the materials submitted via the Common Application, transcripts, and official test scores (if selected as part of the Preferred Testing Plan).
+Letters of recommendation may be submitted via the Common Application or sent directly to the Office of Undergraduate Admissions.

 IMPORTANT DATES TO REMEMBER

-- December 2019 – February 2020– Interviews conducted by GPPA Dentistry and Medicine programs (Nursing and Pharmacy programs elected not to conduct interviews for 2020).
+- December 2020 – February 2021– Interviews conducted by GPPA Dentistry and Medicine programs.

 THE GPPA APPLICATION